LalitSharma7/Water-tank-and-magnetic-train-simulation/README.md

 # Water-tank-and-magnetic-train-simulation
 Final Semester project of engineering.
-Water tank using proportional controllers and Magnetic train using PID ccontroller and simulation in python
+     -Water tank using proportional controllers.
+     -Magnetic train using PID controller and simulation in python.